Echelon133/SpringLibrary/README.md

 Features of this app:
 * Custom authentication system based on JWT tokens
-* Error handling of invalid requests
+* Handling of invalid requests
 * CRUD operations on authors, genres, books and entries.
 * Advanced searching with GET parameters